apache/camel-website/content/blog/2023/11/camel42-whatsnew/index.md

 The `camel-platform-http-vertx` now supports streaming big HTTP payloads directly if `useStreaming=true` has been set.

 The `camel-dynamic-router` component has been refactored to use Camel's `MulticastProcessor` as its engine instead of custom processor.

+The `camel-kafka` consumer will now fail on startup if you have invalid broker port number, that previously would make Kafka attempt endless reconnection.

+The `camel-http` component now supports OAuth 2.0 client authentication.

 ## New Components